 *Correlate the safety instructions given by the school with the on-the-job training.

-*Notify the HQWBL coordinator/teacher/point-of-contact regarding any change affecting the student, including compensation, job responsibilities, supervision, work schedule, termination or leave.
+*Notify the CTE WBL coordinator/teacher/point of contact regarding any change affecting the student, including compensation, job responsibilities, supervision, work schedule, termination, or leave.

-Deny students the privilege of working on days they are absent from school unless the HQWBL coordinator/teacher/point-of-contact has given advanced permission.
+Deny students the privilege of working on days they are absent from school unless the CTE WBL coordinator/teacher/point of contact has given advanced permission.

 Provide students the opportunity to work the minimum number of hours established by the home school/division per experience throughout the school year, provided their job and school performance remain satisfactory.
 Employers are encouraged to allow students to leave work at a reasonable time on school nights.

-Adhere to nondiscrimination on the *basis of race color, religion, national origin, sex, sexual orientation, gender identify, non-disqualifying disability, age, or any other characteristic protected by law, avoiding at all times any denial of the benefits of the HQWBL experience for discriminatory reasons.
+Adhere to nondiscrimination on the *basis of race color, religion, national origin, sex, sexual orientation, gender identity, non-disqualifying disability, age, or any other characteristic protected by law, avoiding at all times any denial of the benefits of the CTE HQWBL experience for discriminatory reasons.

 As required by Section 22.1-296.1 of the Code of Virginia, certify that the student will not have direct contact with known registered sex offenders.

-Provide the HQWBL coordinator/teacher/point-of-contact with all information related to safety guidelines for the employer’s infectious disease mitigation strategies, including the required PPE.
+Provide the CTE WBL coordinator/teacher/point of contact with all information related to safety guidelines for the employer’s infectious disease mitigation strategies, including the required PPE.

 Assist the student in exploring the related career, including providing information on daily and long-term job responsibilities; knowledge and skills necessary for job performance; required education and training needed; expected salary range; job outlook; and personal characteristics needed for success.